-f(x) have a horizontal tangent

-f(x) is increasing

-f(x) is decreasing

-exactly when the derivative, f'(x), is zero!

-the derivative, f'(x), is positive!

-exactly when the derivative, f'(x) is negative!
+- 1. f(x) have a horizontal tangent exactly when the derivative, f'(x), is zero! - 2. f(x) is increasing exactly when the derivative, f'(x), is positive! - 3. f(x) is decreasing exactly when the derivative, f'(x) is negative!

-There are the fundamental connections we use whenever we analyze a function with its derivative.
-For example, if the derivative graph cross the x-axis and goes from being positive to negative, then the original graph would be changing from increasing to decreasing (so it would have a local maximum).
+These are the fundamental connections we use whenever we analyze a function with its derivative.

+For example, if the derivative graph crosses the x-axis and goes from being positive to negative, then the original graph would be changing from increasing to decreasing (so it would have a local maximum).

 This is what you need to use on Problem 5.3/11 (note: the graph given is the derivative graph for g(x)).

 On HW_2B: I haven't heard too many questions on this either.
-Questions 9 and 10 are about displacement and total distance as we discussed in class and you did in the worksheet.
+Questions 9 and 10 are about displacement and total distance as we will discuss in class and you did in the worksheet.
 Note: We often ask questions like these on the midterms!

 On HW_2C: These are mostly about substitution!
-We will discuss this today (Friday).
+We will discuss this Friday and next week.
 In addition, the last five problems of HW_2C are applied problems.
 It is very important that you understand how to work with initial conditions in order to find the constant of integration.
 These problems will help you practice this.